- Purchase the complete Expat Arrivals Los Angeles Guide (PDF)

 Do I need a car in Los Angeles?

 Yes, probably more than in any other US city.
 Having a car makes getting around in LA much easier.
-Distances between districts of the city are long and an underdeveloped public transport system can take hours for longer commutes.
+Distances between districts of the city are long and an underdeveloped public transport system means that longer commutes can take hours.
 People in LA are infamous for driving even short distances.
-Public transport is not extensive in Los Angeles.

 Do I need to know Spanish?